m3data/collective-futurecrafting/_posts/2025-01-19-introducing-collective-futurecrafting.md

   <details class='accordion'>
         <summary class='accordion__trigger'>A note on ethical considerations</summary>
         <div class='accordion__content'>
-          <p>Now there are many ethical considerations we could delve 🙃 into when it comes to these technologies.
+          <p>Now there are many ethical considerations we could delve 😉 into when it comes to these technologies.
 From the extractive nature of the business models themselves, the ecological footprint of the current architechtures and supply chains, to the implications of misguided use on our critical thinking faculties as humans, not to mention questions of intimacy and emotional attachment.</p><p>Much of the work I have been immersed in over the last several years has been action research in these areas and more.</p><p>I don't want to get bogged down on these considerations in this post and will write more on this topic as it specifically relates to Collective Futurecrafting.
 But the ethical considerations are always present in my mind and heart as I navigate this process of becoming and are a core part of my everyday work in the field of tech ethics.</p><p>For now, I invite you to consider the ethical implications of your own use of these technologies and how they might be shaping your own sense-making and sense-giving.</p>
         </div>
       </details>"
 %}

 ## The architecture of small moves

-What has been re/cognised through this dance of human intelligence, of ancestral wisdom, of yarns with First Nations Elders, neighbours, colleagues, friends, family, plants and emerging technology, is deceptively simple: small circles of people (that sweet spot between 5 and 7) gathering regularly to listen deeply to their place, to process trauma, to prototype small interventions that might ripple outward, and to share stories and learnings through networks that mirror nature's own information highways.
+What has been re/cognised through this dance of human intelligence, of ancestral wisdom, of yarns with First Nations Elders of the Dharawal and Eora Nations, neighbours, colleagues, friends, family, plants and emerging technology, is deceptively simple: small circles of people (that sweet spot between 5 and 7) gathering regularly to listen deeply to their place, to process trauma, to prototype small interventions that might ripple outward, and to share stories and learnings through networks that mirror nature's own information highways.

 Now none of this is new.
 You can see these patterns explicity in <a href="https://www.sociocracyforall.org/" target="_blank">Sociocracy</a> and <a href="https://www.holacracy.org/" target="_blank">Holocracy</a>.
 In indigenous governance, in high trust teams and more.
 And just so many more Earthians finding ways to be and let these patterns work through them.
 (For a more extensive acknolwedgement see the <a href="{{ '/craft/patterns/#pattern-inspiration' | relative_url }}" target="_blank"> patterns</a> page.)

 But within and amidst the expression of these ancestral patterns of communing are <a href="" target="_blank">practices</a> to let them work through us.
 From the micro to the macro.
 These might be the somatic technologies of consciousness and ritual practices to embed and embody in daily life.
 Or the larger rituals of community gatherings and deep listening to the land and the stories of our ancestors on planet Earth.
 From the playful experimentation with new technologies to the serious play of crafting new narratives and making them real and positively impactful in the communities and ecologies in which we live.
 I imagine these principles, patterns and practices as a living system that we tend together.

-And really it's called Collective Futurecrafting because it's not about predicting or controlling the future, but about participating artfully in its emergence.
+And really it's called Collective Futurecrafting because it's not about predicting or controlling the future, but about participating artfully in its emergence as a craft itself.
 Like gardening, it requires both intention and surrender, both careful tending and trust in life's inherent creativity and wisdom.

-An ongoing process of becoming that will evolve.
-And learnings from this evolution will be shared in the open as I sit and commune with my fellow mission stewards and crafters.
+It is an ongoing process of becoming that will evolve.
+And learnings from this evolution will be shared in the open as I sit and commune with my fellow mission stewards and community crafters.
 As we pilot the principles, patterns and practices through my local kids school P&C and in the various communities we are all part of.
 Playing it out as we live it out.

 In the words of <a href="https://adriennemareebrown.net/" target="_blank">Adrienne Maree Brown</a>